RuiBorgesDev/Stalkiana/README.md

 - Check who the user stopped/started following;
 - Download profile pictures from a given public or private user;
 - Track multiple users at once with logs saved in different directories;
-- Set up cookies in a "cookie.json" file for ease of use;
+- Set up cookies in a "cookie.txt", "cookie.yaml" or "cookie.json" file for ease of use;

 ## Prerequisites